PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ![](img/DynamicForms/24.png)

-You'll see the default GSML for this Screen in the left panel.
+You'll see the GSML for this default Screen in the left panel.

-*2.* Replace the default HTML with this "Dummy Data" GSML:
+*2.* Replace the GSML with this "Dummy Data" GSML:

 ```
 <gs-title-block title="Test Title" padding="10">